 Being stuck at home won't stop us from learning!
 Join our weekly ZOOM events every Thursday night for lessons from amazing full-time artists.
 Description below, artist lineup below that.

-We're running the Jazz Attack SPOTLIGHT SERIES & Jazz Attack PRO SERIES online: The name of the week's FB event will tell you what we're running that week.
+We're running the Jazz Attack LINDY LEGEND SERIES & Jazz Attack 'GOES TO' SERIES online: The name of the week's FB event will tell you what we're running that week.

 To Donate: It's contributions from dancers like you that make this all possible.
-We invite those who are able to contribute $5-15+, which directly support our PRO & DJ for the night.
-We aim to pay our PROs much more than their asking rate.
-We accept donations via Venmo: @Phrygian (preferred method; if asked, last 4 digits are 1650) or PayPal:
+We invite those who are able to contribute $5-15+, which directly support the night's artists.
+We accept donations via Venmo: @Phrygian (preferred; last 4 digits are 1650) or PayPal:

 Dec 18: Movie Night!

 Grab your popcorn and join your friends at Jazz Attack 'After Hours' to watch one of the most exciting movies of the year!
 TeleParty will allow us all to watch and text chat simultaneously.

 Tensions and temperatures rise at a Chicago music studio in 1927 when fiery, fearless blues singer Ma Rainey joins her band for a recording session.
 Featuring Viola Davis, Chadwick Boseman (in his final performance), and Glynn Turman

 Dec 10: LIVE Interview with Lindy Legend Joya Jaimes